batch#

 \[V_T = F_{vol}\frac{\tau_{reaction} + \tau_{cleaning}}{1 - \frac{1}{N_{reactors}}}\]

-Using this equation, \(V_T\) is first calculated, then \(V_{i, working}\), \(\tau_{loading}\), and \(V_i\).
+If the number of reactors is specified but not the loading time, \(V_T\) is first calculated, then \(V_{i, working}\), \(\tau_{loading}\), and \(V_i\).

 Units of measure may vary so long as they are consistent.
 The loading time can be considered the cycle time in this scenario.